 Andrew shares that he finds Dharana & Dhyana incredibly significant.
 He says: “If someone were to ask me what I was most passionate about when wearing the Yoga teachers’ hat, I would say, Dharana.
 Concentrating the activities of the mind to one channel is one of the minds most beautiful and potent capacities.
 If I have the opportunity to play a small part in helping someone find or access that state – I would be honoured.”

 So if these ideas and the opportunity to create your own practice intrigue you, join Andrew for this programme!

 A recent participant, Rosie, shared her feedback about with us: “The Your Pace course has enabled me to deepen my understanding of the yogic philosophy which has greatly enriched my experience of yoga and life in general.
 I love being a part of a group that comes together, to practice and learn.
 Andrew and Krista have been inspiring teachers who have helped me to understand myself and listen to, and have faith in my body.
 Although it can feel a bit daunting at first, having a different class format, investing in your own practice is more than worth it!”

-Classes run weekly on Tuesday evenings from 7.15pm to 9.15pm, starting 9 March.
+Classes run weekly on Tuesday evenings from 7:15pm to 8:45pm, from 3 August to 7 September.

 The programme is free with an Uprising Unlimited membership, or $120 otherwise.

 To make a booking head to our timetable our talk to one of our team at the front desk.